humansinstitute/Bitcoin-Cake/Architecture/readme.md

 * Will Granny use Bitcoin?
 An exploration of Crypto Banks.
 * Etheruem versus Bitcoin and a case for focus.
-* What the f**k is a token on Bitcoin and where they fit.
+* What the fck is a token on Bitcoin and where they fit.
 * …Suggestions welcome?

 Please consider this a work in progress, subject to updates and contributions and commets are welcome.
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.